warsang/frida_fuzz/memory-bank/decisionLog.md

 * Changed dpg.set_value("status_text", "Error: Please set valid host and port in connection settings") to dpg.set_value("status", "Error: Please set valid host and port in connection settings")

 ---

+## Decision

+Integrate protobuf-inspector functionality into the fridafuzzer application to enable analysis of Protocol Buffer data.

+## Rationale

+* Protocol Buffers are a common binary format used in many network protocols
+* Providing a dedicated analysis tool improves the application's utility for reverse engineering
+* Integration with the existing hexdump widget maintains a consistent user experience
+* Bidirectional highlighting helps users understand the relationship between binary data and structured messages

+## Implementation Details

+* Added protobuf_analyzer.py for parsing and analyzing protobuf data
+* Added protobuf_window.py for displaying the parsed protobuf structure
+* Modified hexdump_widget.py to add a context menu option for protobuf analysis
+* Implemented bidirectional highlighting between the hexdump view and protobuf tree
+* Added protobuf dependency to requirements.txt

+[2025-05-01 17:16:00] - Integrated protobuf-inspector functionality

+---